ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 `seq` contains less than `n` elements, an identical sequence is returned.
 In particular, if `seq` is empty, an empty sequence is returned.

-Observe the first line of `take`, it is the common pattern for recursive functions over sequences.
+Observe the first line of `take`.
+It is the common pattern for recursive functions over sequences.
 The last two parameters are:
-* a sequence called `seq`;
+* a sequence called `seq`
-* a `unit` value.
+* a `unit` value

-When executed, the function begins by unfreezing `seq` (that is, calling `seq ()`) and then pattern match to look inside the data made available.
+When executed, the function begins by unfreezing `seq` (that is, calling `seq ()`) and then pattern matching to look inside the available data.
 However, this does not happen unless a `unit` parameter is passed to `take`.
-Writing `take 10 seq` does not compute anything, it is a partial application and returns a function needing a `unit` to produce a result.
+Writing `take 10 seq` does not compute anything; it is a partial application and returns a function needing a `unit` to produce a result.

-This can be used to print integers without looping forever as shown previously:
+This can be used to print integers without looping forever, as shown previously:
 ```ocaml
 # Seq.ints 0 |> Seq.take 43 |> List.of_seq;;
 - : int list =